-Second, we must wonder if the increase in revenues due to technology adoption comes from business stealing (potentially from non-adopters) or is net value generated from better service.
-For this purpose, Table 10 investigates the effect of adopters on non-adopters' revenues.
+In addition to the mechanisms described above, it is important to investigate whether the increase in revenues due to technology adoption comes from business stealing (potentially from non-adopters) or net value generated from better service.
+Table 10 investigates the effect of adopters on non-adopters' revenues.
 We first define non-adopter competitors as the rest of the establishments in the same zip code-sector dyad.
 Column 1 estimates the impact of adoption on adopters and non-adopters including sector-quarter fixed effects (we cannot control for zip code-sector-quarter fixed effects given our definition of non-adopter).
-Column 1 also include sector-zip code trend and trend squared.
-In Column 2, we define competitors as establishments in the same subsector-zip code so that we can introduce zip code-sector-quarter fixed effects but also subsector-zip code specific trend and trend squared.
+Column 1 also includes sector-zip code trend and trend squared.
+In Column 2, we define competitors as establishments in the same subsector-zip code so that we can introduce zip code-sectorquarter fixed effects but also subsector-zip code specific trend and trend squared.
 We note that adoption is associated with decreases in revenues of non-adopters and that the impact is stronger in closer competitors - those in your sector (1.5% decrease when subsector competitor adopts the technology).
-When we instrument for adoption, the impact on non-adopters remains qualitatively unchanged.
-Column 4 runs the same specification of Column 2 dropping all adopters and so comparing performance of non-adopters before and after adoption in their sector-quarter FE and finding the same exact finding of a drop of revenue of 1.4% upon adoption of a competitor.
-Finally, Columns 5 to 7 account for a different definition of adoption where it only has an impact on non-adopters the first time it occurs within a sector and zip code.
-Our OLS findings are robust to this definition change, while our result when implementing IV becomes statistically non-significant (although still negative and close to 1%).
+When we instrument for adoption, the impact on nonadopters remains qualitatively unchanged.
+Column 4 runs the same specification as of column 2 dropping all adopters and so comparing performance of non-adopters before and after adoption in their sector-quarter fixed effects and finding the same exact finding of a drop of revenue of 1.4% upon adoption of a competitor.
+Following that, columns 5 to 7 account for a different definition of adoption where it only has an impact on non-adopters the first time it occurs within a sector and zip code.
+Our OLS findings are robust to this definition change, while our result when implementing IV becomes statistically nonsignificant (although still negative and close to 1%).
+Finally, column 8 examines impact heterogeneity departing from the specification in column 2 and splitting the sample of competitors of adopters into those in high competition and low competition subsectors.
+In this specification, a subsector is high competition or low competition if it is above or below